polarisid/polarisid/README.md

 I am a lover of technology and its applications, my goal is to achieve mastery in what I propose to do.

 ### A Little About Me ...
 I'm Always Looking for Constant Challenges ... 🔭
-Currently studying and improving myself in Full stack (ReactJS, NodeJs, WebPack, StyledComponents and more)
+Currently studying and improving myself in Full stack (ReactJS, NodeJs, WebPack, StyledComponents and more).
+Breathing technology.
+Taking care of multiple puppies

 Working to change my life and transform lives wherever I go
 <div align="center">